‘Strongly recommend’: Masks may not be required for much longer in Sedgwick County

 Some are ready to see them gone.

-“Lifting the mask mandate is a good decision at this point,” Mirel explains.
+“Lifting the mask mandate is a good decision at this point,” Mirel said.

-This week Sedgwick County Commissioner David Dennis says the discussion may be over and the requirement to wear a mask, to.
+This week, Sedgwick County Commissioner David Dennis said the discussion may be over, and the requirement to wear a mask too.

-He and Commissioner Jim Howell say it may not even be entirely up to them, as Governor Laura Kelly has in front of her Senate Bill 40, which if signed into law they say would rescind the current order put in place by the county health officer.
+He and Commissioner Jim Howell said it may not even be entirely up to them as Governor Laura Kelly has in front of her Senate Bill 40, which if signed into law would rescind the current order put in place by the county health officer.

 “I do not think we are even going to have the choice,” said Dennis.

 The board of health will meet Monday to decide whether to keep mandating masks or strongly recommend them.
-At least one commissioner tells me they may remove their order before the senate bill is signed.
+At least one commissioner tells me they may remove the order before Senate Bill 40 is signed.